BenjamenSimon/RideHailingService/README.md

 ## Problem:

 A new ride hailing service is being launched that connects riders with drivers for trips between the Airport and Downtown.
 It’ll be active for only 12 months.
-The riders are charged a fixed rate of \\$30 per ride, and I have been tasked to propose a pricing strategy to maximise the profit of the business over the 12 months, given some contraints and assumptions.
+The riders are charged a fixed rate of $30 per ride, and I have been tasked to propose a pricing strategy to maximise the profit of the business over the 12 months, given some contraints and assumptions.
 This document will present my strategy, as well as the thought process and data derived results behind it.

-## Bottom Line Up Front: The best strategy
+## Bottom Line Up Front: The Best Strategy

-Given the contraints, assumptions, and data given by the client, the optimal pricing strategy is to pay a fixed rate of \\$25.75 per ride, resulting in a profit of \\$4.25 per ride assuming no other costs, and a total average profit across the 12 months of \\$50,994.39, with a 95% confidence interval of (\\$48,452.82, \\$52,770.18).
+Given the contraints, assumptions, and data given by the client, the optimal pricing strategy is to pay a fixed rate of $25.75 per ride, resulting in a profit of $4.25 per ride assuming no other costs, and a total average profit across the 12 months of $50,994.39, with a 95% confidence interval of ($48,452.82, $52,770.18).

 ## Methods:

 ### The Model: Assumptions and Constraints

 For each event the ride-hailing system connects one rider request with one driver.
-The rider is charged a flat \\$30, and the driver can be payed any amount, P. The profit per ride is calculated as (\\$30 - P).
+The rider is charged a flat $30, and the driver can be payed any amount, P. The profit per ride is calculated as ($30 - P).

 The riders:
 - There are a total of 10,000 riders in the city.